India has 22 official languages, excluding English, each of which has millions of speakers.

 Candy Crush and Subway Surfers seem to have the same addictive effect on vernacular users as on English users.
 There have also been a few other games made specifically for Indian tastes like variants of Teen Patti and Chhota Bheem but the vernacular aspect is still missing.

-There is a multitude of challenges which this digital language divide possesses; the opinions of Vernacular users are not expressed on the internet.
+There is a multitude of challenges that this digital language divide possesses; the opinions of Vernacular users are not expressed on the internet.
 Digital Language Death researcher Andras Kornai claims that 95 percent of all languages in use today will never gain traction online.
 According to him, it is a real danger that new users, influenced by the volume of content in dominant languages, will abandon their mother tongues online.
 This seems to be happening to a lot of vernacular users already.